 As a first impression, your appearance communicates your confidence, credibility, and potential performance in the position you interview for or begin as a new hire.
 Employers expect people they hire and promote to be appropriate representatives of their company to supervisors, coworkers and customers.
 Your well-strategized appearance is also their evidence that you understand and respect the people, position, and environment.
 To understand what is appropriate:

 - Research each prospective company’s culture and expectations for interview and work

-- study the ‘brand” of a company presented on their websites and re?ect it in your own
+- Study the ‘brand” of a company presented on their websites

-- contact the HR department for recommendations on attire to clarify expectations for the
+- Contact the HR department for recommendations on attire to clarify expectations

-- ask for dress code information when first hired to continue exhibiting appropriate
+- Ask for dress code information when first hired to continue exhibiting appropriate attire

-- observe your supervisor and other successful employees for what works well in the
+- Observe your supervisor and other successful employees for what works well

 - See Dress to Impress Handbook (PDF) for more details on managing your appearance as a professional

 - Professional Formal has a clearly defined dress code associated with traditional corporate

 - Professional Semi-Formal has more range in meeting the dress code for a less formal professional